Skip to content

 Localtonians wish a Happy Anniversary to Cassius Marcellus Clay and Mary Jane Warfield, who wed in 1833.
 They had seven children.
 When Cassius returned from Russia to Richmond in 1878 with an illegitimate son, the 45-year marriage ended in divorce.
 Mary Jane’s divorce meant that she was not legally entitled to any compensation for the farm’s profitability, nor did she have any legal right to the custody of her children.
 The lack of women’s rights, which led to her loss of all financial and personal assets, including children, was the driving force behind her daughters Laura and Mary Barr Clay’s nationally known suffrage work.

 Localtonians wish a Happy Birthday to Newport native and Supreme Court Justice Horace Harmon Lurton, born in 1844.
-The most notable opinion he authored was probably telling the federal government they could not tell a state where to locate its capital, as all states must be on “equal footing.”
+His most notable opinion told the federal government they could not tell a state where to locate its Capital, as all states must be on “equal footing.”
 He also served in the Confederate States Army.

 February 26, 1869, the Kentucky legislature incorporated the Stanford Female Seminary.
 The school closed in 1907 because it couldn’t compete with the public schools that received tax money.
 It then became the Stanford Elementary School until 1931.